 So unfortunately, under this AARP life insurance plan your PREMIUMS ARE NOT GUARANTEED.
 Once again, if you are looking for a life insurance plan that covers your funeral expenses when you die, THIS PLAN IS NOT FOR YOU.
 You need a whole life insurance policy that WON’T EVER CANCEL and a policy that your monthly premium payments STAY THE SAME AND NEVER INCREASE.
 Whole life insurance plans make it super easy to budget for because your premiums never change.
 Another thing you need to know about their Level Benefit Term Life Insurance is, the rates on this plan are not competitive when looking at other term insurance providers.
 So higher premiums to start and your premiums are not guaranteed.
 Ouch!
 Unfortunately, Assurance Life doesn’t offer term insurance so you will have to look elsewhere if term insurance is what you are looking for.

 Permanent AARP Life Insurance

-Another type of insurance plan that offer AARP offers through New York Life is their Permanent Life Insurance product.
+Another type of insurance plan AARP offers is through New York Life is their Permanent Life Insurance product.
 Permanent life insurance is also called whole life insurance, burial insurance, funeral insurance and final expense insurance.
-This type of AARP burial insurance plans will last your whole life as long as continue making your premium payments.
+This type of burial insurance AARP plans will last your whole life as long as continue making your premium payments.
 You have to ASK about burial insurance AARP, funeral insurance AARP or most of the time you will be sold their Level Benefit Term Life Insurance product.